KieranBest/Final-Year-Project/Documentation.md

   };
 ```

-The next stage was to create a staff and display the note pressed on the staff.
+The next stage was to create a staff and display (Milestone 1: Objectives: 9) the note pressed on the staff.
 This was difficult at first due to the numbers given to the note pressed by the MIDI device are programmed in a increasing order from left to right whereas the canvas element to draw the note is programmed in a decreasing order due to the canvas element height.
 This meant I had to create a function to convert the MIDI note number to a canvas height element.
 Using jest testing, I was able to depict a formula in order to automatically convert the MIDI note number to a canvas height element.

 ```JavaScript
 const staffShtMajorPos = ["B","A","G","F","E","D","C"] // These are the order needed for the staff